-Welcome to our section on ice fishing tips.
-In this section you’ll get to explorer everything you’ve ever wanted to know about ice fishing while learning how to successfully and safely catch fish when out on the ice.
-We don’t just give you a bunch a tips on ice fishing and send you on your way, we educate you on the basics of ice fishing, give you some of the best tips, help you choose the right gear and provide additional resources for further research.
-Our goal is to make sure you know everything you need to know about ice fishing and it doesn’t matter if you’re a novice or expert angler, there is something in this section for everyone.
+On this page you’ll get to learn everything you’ve ever wanted to know about ice fishing.
+You’ll learn how to successfully and safely catch fish when out on the ice.
+We don’t just give you a bunch a tips on ice fishing and send you on your way, we educate you on the basics of ice fishing, give you the best tips, and help you choose the right gear.
+Our goal is to make sure you a better ice fisherman and it doesn’t matter if you’re a novice or expert angler, there is something in this article for everyone.

 - Ice Fishing Basics and Safety